nyoom-engineering/oxocarbon-vscode/README.md

 }
 ```

-An opinionated `settings.json`, `keybindings.json`, and list of extensions is also provided under `assets/` in the GitHub Repository.
-On UNIX systems, you may clone this repository, install Cursor, and run `make install` to intall the configuration.
+An opinionated `settings.json`, `keybindings.json`, and list of extensions are also provided under `assets/` in the GitHub repository.
+On UNIX systems, you may clone this repository, install Cursor, and run `make install` to install the configuration.

 ## Development